jdeper/curl/README.markdown

 	$response = $curl->post('test.com/posts', array('title' => 'Test', 'body' => 'This is a test'));

-All requests return a CurlResponse object (see below) or false if an error occurred.
+All requests return a CurlResponse object (see below) or throw a CurlException if an error occurred.
 You can access the error string with the `$curl->error()` method.

 ### The CurlResponse Object